elixir-waffle/waffle/README.md

 ### Access Control Permissions

-Arc defaults all uploads to `private`.
+Waffle defaults all uploads to `private`.
 In cases where it is desired to have your uploads public, you may set the ACL at the module level (which applies to all versions):

 ```elixir
 @acl :public_read